TrueOpenVR/TrueOpenVR-Core/Docs/EN/Functions/GetControllersData.md

 	out myController, myController2: TController
 ): DWORD;
 ```

-#### Return value
-If the controllers are connected and the function succeeded, the return value is 1, otherwise 0.

 #### Parameters
 MyController [out] - Pointer to an TController structure that receives the state of first controller.